Italian invasion of Albania: Invasion

 On the other side, the regular Albanian army had 15,000 poorly equipped troops who had previously been trained by Italian officers.
 King Zog's plan was to mount a resistance in the mountains, leaving the ports and the main cities undefended; but Italian agents who were placed in Albania as military instructors sabotaged this plan.
-The Albanians discovered that artillery pieces had been disabled and there was no ammunition.
 As a consequence, the resistance was mainly offered by the Royal Albanian Gendarmerie and small groups of patriots.

 In Durrës, a force of 500 Albanians, including gendarmes and armed volunteers, led by Major Abaz Kupi (the commander of the gendarmerie in Durrës), and Mujo Ulqinaku, a naval sergeant, tried to halt the Italian advance.
-Equipped with small arms and three machine guns and supported by a coastal battery, the defenders resisted the Italians for a few hours before they defeated them with the help of naval gunfire.
+Equipped with small arms and three machine guns and supported by a coastal battery, the defenders resisted the Italians for a few hours before they were defeated by Italian naval fire.
 The Royal Albanian Navy stationed in Durrës consisted of four patrol boats (each armed with a machine gun) and a coastal battery with four 75 mm guns, the latter also being involved in the fighting.
 Mujo Ulqinaku, the commander of the patrol boat Tiranë, used his machine gun to kill and wound many Italian troops until himself being killed by an artillery shell from an Italian warship.
 Eventually, a large number of light tanks were unloaded from the Italian ships.
 After that, resistance began to crumble, and within five hours the Italians had captured the city.